robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 This version of the library uses the AltSoftwareSerial library from PJRC, so you will need to download and install that library as well.
-Be sure to include both library headers at the top of your sketch:
+Be sure to include both library headers at the top of your sketch.
+Check out the inlcuded example sketch to see how to do this.

-"#include <AltSoftSerial.h>"
-"#include <wavTrigger.h>"

 This version currently only sends commands TO the WAV Trigger.
 I've not yet implemented any functions to receive info FROM the WAV Trigger.